-Additionally, students in a CACREP-accredited program are likely to enjoy a wide range of career prospects.
+Additionally, students in a CACREP-accredited program will likely enjoy a wide range of career prospects.
 Those considering independent counseling practice can easily start counseling facilities and find partners to collaborate with during their independent practice.
-They also enjoy a variety of financial aids such as professional loans and students.
+They also enjoy a variety of financial aid, such as professional loans.
 All these aspects make a CACREP-accredited program the best counseling education program.

 What Is It Like to Graduate from A CACREP-Accredited Program?

-The graduates are always highly motivated to undertake their licensing exams, as they believe they are highly prepared for the exams and have met the licensure requirements.
+The graduates are always highly motivated to undertake their licensing exams, believing they are highly prepared for the exams and have met the licensure requirements.
 Others are motivated to pursue doctoral programs, as the CACREP-accredited master’s degree program makes it easier to transition to advanced education levels.

 What Quality Should You Expect from Your Teachers and Classes in A CACREP-Accredited Program?